juso40/bl2sdk_Mods/README.md

 ### [PyImgui](PyImgui/)
 - Imgui python bindings as a mod for bl2/tps.
-- If you are using an AMD GPU, you might need to ALT-TAB while not in the main menu, else the AMD Overlay will break the GUI.
-  Enable the mods that rely on this module before you receive the [Radeon Software](https://www.digitalcitizen.life/wp-content/uploads/2020/10/radeon_software.png) pop up on your screen.
 - The source of the ``pyd_imgui.pyd`` is available [here](https://github.com/juso40/pydImgui)

 ### [Sliding](Sliding/)